NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/file_structure.rst

 Raw data
 --------

-Raw data are stored in NWB in containers placed in the ``acquisition`` group.
+Raw data are stored in NWB in containers placed in the ``acquisition`` group at the root of the NWB file.
 In PyNWB, you can add raw data to an NWB file using NWBFile.add_acquisition.
 In MatNWB, you can add raw data to an NWB file using